double-speak/doublespeak.github.io/_notes_2020/little-lessons-in-eroticism.md

   \nArch your eyebrows, \nopen your nostrils like windows.  \n\n\nVIII.\nBreathe in.
-  Breathe out.\nDie just a little.\nDie sweetly, slowly.  \nAgonize with your eyes, extend your pleasure.\nTurn the mast, give wind to the sails.\nThe sail bends towards Venus\nmorning star— \nthe silver sea like a vast crystal—\nrest, you castaway.
+  Breathe out.\nDie just a little.\nDie sweetly, slowly.  \nAgonize with your eyes, extend your pleasure.\nTurn the mast, give wind to the sails.\nThe sail bends towards Venus\nmorning star— \nthe silver sea like a vast crystal—\nrest, you castaway. "
-  \n"
 note: "<p>As I translated this poem, the most important element that I wanted to maintain was its sensuality, as, after all, this poem is a guidebook in eroticism.
 I wanted my translation to flow out of the mouth — I wanted the words to feel like they themselves